First measurement of discrimination between helium and electron recoils in liquid xenon for low-mass dark matter searches

 Figure~\ref{fig:discrim} shows the detector response to the $\alpha$ and $\beta$ sources for events selected as described above.
 The S2 sizes in $\alpha$-source data are scaled by 0.9 to align the S2 peaks from gold x-rays present in both data sets.
 A striking separation is observed between the ER and helium recoil event populations, in excess of the separation typically observed for recoiling xenon nuclei.

 The two x-ray peaks in the $\beta$ source data are used to tune a model for the detector response near the cathode based on the NEST~\cite{nest} simulation.
 The free parameters of the model are the electric field strength and the S1 photon detection efficiency.
 The best fit electric field strength is $780\pm140$~V/cm, in agreement with an electrostatic simulation of the TPC which uses a 50~$\mu$m finite-element spacing.
 The fit S1 detection efficiency is $0.020\pm0.002$~pe/photon, approximately half the value in the TPC center as expected from geometric shadowing of scintillation light by the source disk.
+The model uses an S2 detection efficiency of $19\pm4$~pe/electron, where the uncertainty stems from that in the xenon liquid level height.
 Purple contours in Fig.~\ref{fig:discrim} display quantiles of the x-ray populations from the best-fit response model.
 Blue and red lines show the model's predicted bands for bulk ERs and xenon NRs.

 \emph{Discussion-- }A complication inherent in this measurement is the fact that many low-energy $\beta$ and $\alpha$ particles will have a range smaller than that of the gold and silver x-rays and are therefore sampling a region significantly closer to the source surface.
 The proximity of the surface to the events in question leads to several systematic uncertainties discussed below.
 Pursuant to this, Table~\ref{tab:range} gives the range in LXe of particles emitted from the two sources.